simmatrix/laravel-onesignal/README.md

 ## Installation

 > As this is a forked repository, hence, the installation is slightly different compared to installing the original package.
+If you have previously installed the original package.
+You would need to `composer remove berkayk/onesignal-laravel`.

 First, you'll need to edit your `composer.json` file